Ayeshaaiman9654/Hugo_Ayesha/content/publication/ACS_pub/index.md

 - Asimul Islam #7
 author_notes:
   - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India" #1
-  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India" #2
+  - "Department of Biosciences, Jamia Millia Islamia, New Delhi 110025, India" #2
   - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India" #3
   - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India" #4
   - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India" #5